 For NN, a large majority of these exposures are concentrated in the Netherlands because most of the mortgage loans have been advanced, and are secured by commercial and residential property, in the Netherlands.
 As of the date of this Prospectus, the vast majority of the aggregate principal amount of mortgage loans advanced in the Netherlands is secured by residential property, and a relatively small amount by commercial property.
-A potential negative economic development caused by a potential further escalation of the war between Russia and Ukraine may cause an increase in the default on mortgage loans.
-An increase of defaults, or the likelihood of defaults, under the mortgage loans, or a decline in property prices in the Netherlands, has had, and could have, a material adverse effect on NN's results of operations, solvency and financial condition.
+A potential negative economic development caused by potential further escalations of the war between Russia and Ukraine and/or the recent conflict in the Middle East may cause an increase in the default on mortgage loans.
+A potential increase of defaults, or the likelihood of defaults, under the mortgage loans, or a decline in property prices in the Netherlands could have, a material adverse effect on NN's results of operations, solvency and financial condition.